The Root Causes Network

 Goals

-- Provide ongoing education and skills building to help direct service nonprofits increase their advocacy capacity prioritizing nonprofits led-by and serving BIPOC communities.
+• Provide ongoing education and skills building to help direct service nonprofits increase their capacity to offer civic engagement and voter resources to their communities.

 Membership Expectations